iiot2k/call_cpp_from_nodejs/setup.md

 Open Visual Studio Code (Left-Top Raspberry->Programming->Visual Studio Code).<br>
 On first start of Visual Studio Code enter settings or skip.<br>
 On Left-Top side on Visual Studio Code you see four rectangle.
 One flees.<br>
-Here you can install Visual Studio Code extenstions.<br>
+Here you can install Visual Studio Code extensions.<br>
 Install Microsoft extension for C/C++.<br>

 ![VSC Extension](/images/vsextension.png "VSC Extension")

 ## Setup IntelliSense in VSC
-Visual Studio Code has a powerfull IntelliSense feature.<br>
+Visual Studio Code has a powerful IntelliSense feature.<br>
 Next setup the IntelliSense Configuration.<br>
 The editor runs in background a C++ compiler for syntax check.<br>
-We tell IntelliSense where the include files are stored.<br>
+We tell IntelliSense where they include files are stored.<br>

 In Visual Studio Code select menu ***View->Command Palette...***.<br>
 On list select ***C/C++: Edit Configurations (UI)***.<br>
 A new window with C/C++ ***IntelliSense Configuration*** opens.<br>
 Scroll down list until you see section ***Include path***.<br>
-Add this lines:
+Add these lines:
 ```
 /usr/lib/node_modules/node-addon-api
 /usr/include/node